ygrayne/oberon-rts-hw/README.md

 * orig: the original modules
   * epo: Embedded Project Oberon (which uses ETH architecture)
   * thm: THM-Oberon
-* epo_base: all libs and build directories to build the two base platforms for EPO using ETH and THM architectures
+* epo-base: all libs and build directories to build the two base platforms for EPO using ETH and THM architectures
   * lib (see above)
     * eth
     * thm